istio/istio.io/content/en/docs/tasks/extensibility/_index.md

 ---
 title: Extensibility
-description: Demonstrates how to configure a Wasm Module.
+description: Demonstrates how to distribute and configure a Wasm Module.
 weight: 45
 keywords: [extensibility,WebAssembly,Wasm]
 aliases: